|select Verse in Luke (Luk) 23: (or scroll to)|

 Luk 23:54 And that day was the preparation [day], and the sabbath [day that follows] drew on.

-[ Today, our 24-hour days begin at midnight, whereas Hebrew days in the Bible (designated by -Heb) began at the previous sundown (about 6 hours before midnight).
-Therefore, Friday-Heb night (a 12-hour night), and Friday-Heb day (a 24-hour day), both begin at sundown on Thursday (using today's time).]
+[ Today, our 24-hour days begin at midnight, whereas Hebrew days in the Bible (designated by -Heb) began at the previous sunset (about 6 hours before midnight).
+Therefore, Friday-Heb night (a 12-hour night), and Friday-Heb day (a 24-hour day), both begin at sunset on Thursday (using today's time).]

 Luk 23:55 And the women also, which came with him from Galilee, followed after, and beheld [saw] the sepulchre, and how his [Jesus'] body was laid.